elm-in-elm/compiler/README.md

 1. To dethrone or replace [the official Elm compiler](https://github.com/elm/compiler/) written in Haskell.

-This is :negative_squared_cross_mark::negative_squared_cross_mark::negative_squared_cross_mark: NOT THE REASON and NOT THE GOAL :negative_squared_cross_mark::negative_squared_cross_mark::negative_squared_cross_mark: of elm-in-elm.
-We don't want to and aren't planning to divide the community into multiple Elm derivates, and will actively try to prevent that. elm-in-elm is, for all intents and purposes, an experimentation environment.
+This is :negative_squared_cross_mark::negative_squared_cross_mark::negative_squared_cross_mark: NOT THE REASON and NOT THE GOAL :negative_squared_cross_mark::negative_squared_cross_mark::negative_squared_cross_mark: of `elm-in-elm`.
+We don't want to and aren't planning to divide the community into multiple Elm derivatives, and will actively try to prevent that. `elm-in-elm` is, for all intents and purposes, a sandbox, a place to try out ideas, an experimentation environment.

 ## What?